ultraq/thymeleaf-layout-dialect/README.md

-A dialect for Thymeleaf that allows you to use layout/decorator templates to style your content, as well as pass entire fragment elements to included pages, all to help reduce code reuse.
+A dialect for Thymeleaf that allows you to use layout/decorator templates to style your content, as well as pass entire fragment elements to included pages, all to help improve code reuse.
 If you've ever used SiteMesh 2 or JSF with Facelets, then the concepts of this library will be very familiar to you.